xieweiAlex/English_Learning/words/2018/words-Dec.md

 By testing it on real people a company can discover whether users feel like they've been **duped** or forced into an uncomfortable habit.  -

 > “It’s not good enough to just say ‘we told you,'” he said.
-> as a good millennial, I knew that people have very loose definitions of the word "friend"
+> as a good **millennial**, I knew that people have very loose definitions of the word "friend"

 So superior that tests are **inconsequential** to quality -
 **appendicitis**

-Guo was a very high-ranking military official, but my next example of somebody **amassing** enough **ill-gotten** cash to fill a truck involves a man who was just a **low-ranking**, very ordinary government official - -
+Guo was a very high-ranking military official, but my next example of somebody **amassing** enough **ill-gotten** cash to fill a truck involves a man who was just a **low-ranking**, very ordinary government official
 When this guy was **on the run** he pretended to be a farmer going to market with a truck load of vegetables
 All this cash comes out of the collection plate that is passed among the **congregation** of ordinary people who come to **worship** at the **altar** of power -
 The **glint** from all the gold paid in bribes **sheds** some light on China’s very **peculiar** reality  --